 The Divisional Editor must provide the Program Coordinator with a list of accepted papers (full titles) including authors and their affiliations immediately after the accept/reject decisions have been communicated.
 The deadline for this is included in the table of Schedule and Deadlines for Divisions.
 If the list is not provided by this deadline, the Program Coordinator should contact the Divisional Editor immediately.

 It is the responsibility of the Divisional Program Coordinator to create the divisional program, based on the acceptance/rejection decisions and in consultation with the Divisional Editor and the Division Chair.
 The divisional program will be developed in collaboration between the Divisional Program Coordinator and the Conference Program Coordinator.
+Full instructions for creating your Divisional Program through AbstractCentral can be found here.

 Before starting to plan sessions, the Divisional Program Coordinator should contact the authors of all the accepted papers to ask if they have had papers accepted by any other division.
 If they have, the Program Coordinator will need to contact the other division to coordinate the scheduling of that author’s papers to ensure that the author is not scheduled in two sessions happening at the same time.